 Jeff Tan

 Hello!
 I'm a second-year MS in Robotics student at Carnegie Mellon University, advised by Prof. Deva Ramanan and often collaborating with Prof. Shubham Tulsiani.
 Previously, I was an undergrad in CS at CMU.
-I am supported in part by the NSF Graduate Research Fellowship.
+I am grateful for support from the NSF Graduate Research Fellowship.

 CV / Github / Email / Twitter